TSN Dermatology Skin Specialist Clinic

 Maintain indoor humidity around 30-60%.
 Air conditioning helps, but avoid setting temperatures too low.
 Regularly wash bedding in hot water to minimise allergens and keep stuffed toys and thick carpets to a minimum.

-Medical eczema treatments in Singapore
+Medical Eczema Treatments in Singapore

 When lifestyle adjustments aren't enough, consult an eczema specialist for medical therapy options: